To See Answers Click on + sign

 One of the three finalists will be chosen as the winner at our annual meeting and will receive a full $100,000 grant.
 Any monies raised in excess of the $100,000 Impact Grant will be applied to the Community Grants Program.

 We are only considering programs and projects that require the full $100,000 at this time.
-In the future, we will be implementing a Community Grants Program, which will award grants in smaller increments.
+If your proposed program/project requires less, you might consider applying for a Community Grant.

 Yes you may apply BUT you will need to indicate how you will fund and sustain the program/project and what percentage of the overall budget the Impact Grant represents.